Nurbanu Sultan

 Atik Valide Mosque

-He built it in three stages.
-He constructed the first version of the mosque between 1571 and 1574.
+Sinan constructed the complex in three stages.
+He built the first version of the mosque between 1571 and 1574.

 Atik Valide Mosque - Nurbanu Sultan